Neil Jordan: Personal life

 In 1996, Neil Jordan was honoured with receiving the French Ordre des Arts et des Lettres.

-He has received many honorary doctorates, most notably from Trinity College Dublin, University College Dublin, and Queen's University Belfast.
+He has received many honorary doctorates, including from Trinity College Dublin, University College Dublin, and Queen's University Belfast.

 In 2009, he signed a petition in support of director Roman Polanski, calling for his release after he was arrested in Switzerland in relation to his 1977 charge for drugging and raping a 13-year-old girl.

-In 2018, he has donated his archives to the National Library of Ireland.
+In 2018, he donated his archives to the National Library of Ireland.
 Jordan's donation included TV and film scripts, production files, notebooks, storyboards and personal correspondence with artists and political figures.